Parent Governor Representatives (PGRs)

-- liaise with the other PGR on the Safe and Confident Communities Scrutiny Committee;
+- liaise with the other PGR on the People Overview Committee;

 - establish good relations with other members and officers;

-- feed back the council's discussions of and decisions on education to parents;
+- feed back to parents the Council's discussions of and decisions on education;

-- undertake to observe the code as to conduct and local protocol which is expected of members/co-opted members of the council (failure to subscribed to such an undertaking within two months of appointment will result in the person ceasing to be a co-opted member);
+- undertake to observe the Code as to Conduct and Local Protocol which is expected of Members/co-opted Members of the Council (failure to subscribe to such an undertaking within two months of appointment will result in the person ceasing to be a co-opted member);

 Although there aren't any financial rewards for serving as a PGR (you would be eligible to claim some expenses), you could expect: